 For example, a fashion brand could split test ads targeting different age groups, and find that they convert better when it comes to advertising to the over 50s.
 Alternatively, they might find that people who are interested in a certain genre of film also convert better.
 Whether this relationship is coincidental or not is hard to tell sometimes, but continuing to split test and narrow the field can bring you far better results.

 By using public records, data from APIs, or data you have collected yourself, it is possible to make informed marketing decisions.
 Big data means that there is likely to be information available to you to use, even if you are completely starting from scratch with your marketing.

-Analyzing trends, links between data, and even customer behavior with regards to impulse buying can make all the difference.
+Analyzing trends, links between data, customer effort score and even customer behavior with regards to impulse buying can make all the difference.
 You might be able to understand a lot about customers using public records before you even start to collect your own data or run split tested ads.

 Once you’ve front-loaded the work and performed a lot of analysis on your potential customer base, it’s very tempting to set up and forget your ads or other marketing behaviors, hoping that you can continue to profit in the same way.

 The truth is that customer behavior changes, and you have to keep up with what data is telling you.
 Over time, some ads might perform far better than others, or some marketing activities might become totally redundant due to changing consumer attitudes.
 Think of how the Covid-19 pandemic changed how people behave.
 This is reflected in the decisions people make regarding buying things, how much they have to spend, and even what plans they have made for the future.

 Customer analytics should mean that your ROI gets better over time rather than worse.
 You will be able to narrow down your pool of potential customers as well as the best methods to appeal to them using analytics effectively.